 WIEGO has worked closely with the International Labour Organization (ILO) in the development of statistics on the informal economy.

-In 2021, a collaboration between WIEGO, the ILO and HomeNet International resulted in the publication of Home-Based Workers in the World: A Statistical Profile.
-This brief presents statistics on the numbers of home-based workers and their share of employment by geographic regions and country income groups, the characteristics of their work (industry sector, occupation and status in employment) as well as their personal characteristics (educations and hours of work).
+In 2022, WIEGO collaborated with ILO and the International Domestic Workers Federation (IDWF) to prepare Domestic Workers in the World: A Statistical Profile.
+In 2021, a collaboration between WIEGO, the ILO and HomeNet International (HNI) resulted in the publication of Home-Based Workers in the World: A Statistical Profile.
+These briefs present statistics on the numbers of workers in the sector and their share of employment by geographic regions and country income groups, the characteristics of their work (industry sector, occupation and status in employment) as well as their personal characteristics (educations and hours of work).

 In 2018, this collaboration led to the ILO publication of the first-ever global estimates on the size of informal employment.